 Dr. Franks has more than 20 years of professional social work experience and has been actively involved in non-profit and private sector organizational consulting rooted in social work practice and theories of multicultural organizational development.
 She has extensive training in social psychological theories of group behaviour, models of education and analytically-focused group supervision.
 Dr. Franks co-developed and teaches the interdisciplinary course, “Rethinking Human Rights” at the School of International and Public Affairs with faculty from across Columbia University.
 With Dr. Tazuko Shibusawa, Dr. Franks co-chaired the “Self-Awareness for Practice in a Multicultural World” Orientation which she developed with social work faculty in 1996.
 That same year, together with Dr. Sheila Kamerman, she established the International Social Welfare Field of Practice at CUSSW.
 Dr. Franks serves as an officer on the Executive Committee of the Center for the Study of Human Rights at Columbia University.
-She was Associate Director of Field Education at CUSSW where she trained professional social workers and social work field instructors in culturally competent field instruction and innovative educational approaches.
+She was Associate Director of Practicum Learning at CUSSW where she trained professional social workers and social work field instructors in culturally competent field instruction and innovative educational approaches.

 Dean Takamura notes, “The body of Dr. Franks’ professional work, her research, and and her publications have been aimed at forwarding the discourse and building the competencies fundamental to achieving a world in which diversity, human rights and social justice are not contested concepts, but are measurable and authentic.”

-Dr. Franks will collaborate with and serve as a resource to classroom and field faculty to educate students to embrace and effectively address diversity and human rights issues.
+Dr. Franks will collaborate with and serve as a resource to classroom and practicum faculty to educate students to embrace and effectively address diversity and human rights issues.
 Classical theories, an interdisciplinary systems approach, and multicultural paradigms and competencies will undergrid her work with faculty.
 The School looks forward to the new opportunity that her appointment presents to advance its commitment to successfully and skillfully facilitate and infuse challenging conversations on topics such as race and religion in all parts of the curriculum.